thekondrashov/stuff/README.md

 * [placemi | the ultimate placeholder generator](http://placemi.com) - placemi generates beautiful image placeholders. you can even upload your own too.
 * [{placekitten}](http://placekitten.com) - Kitten-themed placeholder images for developers :3.
 * [Placehold.it](https://placehold.it) - Quick and simple image placeholders.
+* [Nice Nice JPG](http://nicenicejpg.com) - The only image placeholder service on the web bringing you nothing but Vanilla Ice jpgs.
+You're welcome.
+[GitHub](https://github.com/timboisvert/NiceNiceJPG)

 ## Push-notifications